pocketgems/dynamodb/docs/dynamodb.md

 #### Execution
 Queries can be executed using the paginator API and generator API:
 - The paginator API is supported by `fetch(n)`.
-It takes the number of items to return (`n`) and a nextToken as parameters, and returns a maximum of **n** items along with a token for the next page of items.
+It takes the number of rows to return (`n`) and a nextToken as parameters, and returns a maximum of **n** rows along with a token for the next page of rows.

   Input `n` is required.
-The value of `n` can be arbitrarily large (until memory on the service node is depleted from caching fetched items locally), because `fetch` makes several calls to the underlying DynamoDB service to aggregate `n` items before returning.
+The value of `n` can be arbitrarily large (until memory on the service node is depleted from caching fetched rows locally), because `fetch` makes several calls to the underlying DynamoDB service to aggregate `n` rows before returning.
 However, large `n` also means more requests are issued under the hood resulting in increased latency before the aggregated results are made available to the application code.
 Hence, as a best practice, `n` should be kept relatively small, e.g. a few tens to a few